rozanlaudzai/Euclidean_Algorithm_GCD_LCM/README.md

-# GCD_and_LCM_using_Euclid
+# Euclid_Algorithm_GCD_and_LCM
-GCD and LCM using euclid algorithm make the program run more effectively.
+Euclid algorithm is useful for GCD and LCM programs to run more effectively.

-# Input output examples:
+# Input and output examples:
 Input 1:

 4 6